 Building Performance

-Bachelor of Science in Building Performance (BSBP)
+Bachelor of Science in Building Performance (BP)

 In recognition of the advanced curriculum and practicum completed by program graduates, the College of the Canyons Bachelor of Science in Building Performance degree has earned the Zero Energy Design Designation granted by the U.S. Department of Energy.

-BSBP graduates are also well positioned to enter an M.Arch program at local universities such as Cal Poly Pomona, Woodbury, and USC.
+BP graduates are also well positioned to enter an M.Arch program at local universities such as Cal Poly Pomona, Woodbury, and USC.

 Why Building Performance?